Tropical and non-Archimedean Monge-Amp\`ere equations for a class of Calabi-Yau hypersurfaces: Applications to the SYZ conjecture

 Let $\psi\in\cQ_{\sym}$ be a solution (unique, up to a constant) to the tropical Monge--Amp\`ere equation $\nu_\psi=\nu$, where $\nu$ is Lebesgue measure on $\Bspace$, see Theorem~\ref{thm:MA}, and let $\Psi$ be the corresponding metric on the affine $\R$-bundle $\Lambda$, see Remark~\ref{rmk:MAMetric}.
 By the regularity theory for the real Monge--Amp\`ere equation on $\R^d$, there exists an open subset $\cR_\psi\subset\Bspace_0$ such that $\Bspace\setminus\cR_\psi$ has $(d-1)$-Hausdorff measure zero, and such that $\Psi$ is smooth and strictly convex over $\cR_\psi$.
 The Hessian of $\Psi$ on $\cR_\psi$ then defines a metric on $\cR$, and we let $(\cR_\psi,d_\psi)$ be the resulting metric space.

-By diameter bounds, $(X_\unipar,d_\unipar)$ converges in the sense of Gromov--Hausdorff after passing to subsequence.
-By \cite[Theorem~5.1]{LiFermat}, any subsequential limit $(X_\unipar,d_\unipar)$ contain a dense subset locally isomorphic to the regular part of a Monge--Ampère metric on $B_0$.
+By diameter bounds proved in \cite{LiTosatti}, $(X_\unipar,d_\unipar)$ converges in the sense of Gromov--Hausdorff after passing to subsequence.
+By \cite[Theorem~5.1]{LiFermat}, any subsequential limit $(X_\unipar,d_\unipar)$ contain a dense subset locally isomorphic to the regular part of a Monge--Amp{\`e}re metric on $B_0$.
 By the injectivity in Theorem~B, the latter space is uniquely determined as $(\cR_\psi,d_\psi)$.